AbinashBishoyi/zegoggl.es/_posts/2010-12-14-link-analysis-of-imdb-movie-connections.markdown

 I used [graphviz][] to show connections between top ranked films.
-Graphviz can output SVG, so it was pretty easy to create high quality vector documents which render in most modern browsers (all except Internet Explorer &lt; 9).
+Graphviz can output SVG, so it was pretty easy to create high quality vector documents which render in most modern browsers (all except Internet Explorer &lt; 9, Android WebKit).

 There are a few different versions since more nodes means more edges and therefore less readability (I did not apply any sort of edge pruning):